uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 ```

 # TensorFlow Interactive Jobs (ijob)
-Just as described for SLURM jobs, it is recommended to copy a TensorFlow container image (e.g. tensorflow-2.1.0-py37.sif) to your personal /scratch directory before starting an ijob.
+Just as described for Slurm jobs, it is recommended to copy a TensorFlow container image (e.g. tensorflow-2.1.0-py37.sif) to your personal /scratch directory before starting an ijob.

 Start an ijob.
 Note the addition of `-p gpu --gres=gpu` to request access to a GPU node and its GPU device.
 ```